Table of Contents

 § Product Registration

-To register a Konami product online, you will be required to submit your first and last name, city, state, zip code, country of residence, email address, date of birth, age and occupation.
+To register a Konami product online, you will be required to submit your first and last name, city, state/province, zip/postal code, country of residence, email address, date of birth, age and occupation.
 You may also be asked to provide your phone number and answer demographic questions relating to information about the product you purchased, the type of console you own, and the types of games you enjoy playing.
 The information that you submit during product registration will entitle you to limited warranty protection and technical support.

 § Customer Support